jakmeier/nuts/README.md

 Domains should only be used when data needs to be shared between multiple activities of the same or different types.
 If data is only used by a single activity, it is usually better to store it in the activity struct itself.

+In case only one domain is used, you can also consider to use [`DefaultDomain`](struct.DefaultDomain.html) instead of creating your own enum.

 For now, there is no real benefit from using multiple Domains, other than data isolation.
 But there are plans for the future that will schedule Activities in different threads, based on their domain.